Total Cost of Ownership in EOT Cranes: Why Initial Price is 40% of the Story

 European-manufactured hoists typically carry a 2–4 year parts availability guarantee at purchase.
 After this period, parts must be ordered direct from the OEM — often with 8–14 week lead times from Germany or Finland.

-Indian-manufactured hoists from established suppliers (Indef, Sereco, HCE) carry parts stocked domestically with 3–5 day delivery nationally.
+Indian-manufactured hoists from established suppliers (Indef, Sereco, HCE, ElectroMech) carry parts stocked domestically with 3–5 day delivery nationally.

 For a process-critical crane — one whose failure stops production — the difference between a 5-day and a 12-week parts lead time is not a procurement consideration.
 It is a risk management consideration that belongs in a different budget category entirely.